imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

 # 2020 10 4 RTFN: Redo

 ## intro to radio history
-#### radio isnt jsut anything we listento through headphones, however it did influence a lot of that
+#### radio isn't just anything we listen to through headphones, however it did influence a lot of that
 ### hertz found electromagnetic waves exist; thought was useless discovery
 ### radio spectrum: part of the electromagnetic spectrum the federal government regulates thats used for all kinds of telecommunications
-### marconi invented and honed the vertical antannae; sending messages from england to canada by 1901
+### Marconi invented and honed the vertical antennae; sending messages from england to canada by 1901
 - turned radio into business of selling transmitted newspapers to people on boats
-- his radio comm system became famous after saving lives at the titanic
+- his radio communication system became famous after saving lives at the titanic
 ### Lee DeForest
 - invented the three element vacuum tube
   - first amplification device
-- was racist and thoruhgt black music ruining radio
+- was racist and thought black music ruining radio
 ### radio is both a way to communicate and transmit
-- at first, mostly amatuers with self-built radios for both transmission and recieving
+- at first, mostly amateurs with self-built radios for both transmission and receiving
 - over time that became more restricted
 - in early 1920s
   - receivers exploded in popularity